ishvetso/WW-analysis/README.md

   --wantToWriteHists    to write histograms to the local file An example below makes plots in the ttbar control region in the electron channel with data, Monte-Carlo, signal and no systematics :
 ./draw --CR ttbar --channel ele --output ttbar_CR --input /afs/cern.ch/work/i/ishvetso/aTGCRun2/samples_76X_24April2016/ --withSignal --withMC --withData

+Note that if you use "withSignal" option systematics for the signal will be computed automatically.

+To study the effect of systematic uncertainties on the signal shape parameters make use the script located in aTGCsAnalysis/Common/test/Plotting/ : python systematics-signal-shapes.py --cat WW --ch ele -l